We have fundamentally changed the status quo for grantmaking in the UK.

 It helps you understand yourself better.
 The publishing process encourages you to consider what information you collect, how you want to present it, and what information is missing.
 Once your data is published, it is easy to analyse and visualise it using our 360Insights tool.
 This helps when you want to report on your funding, check assumptions you have, or monitor progress against your organisational strategy.

 It sends a message to your grantees and fellow funders.
 Openly publishing your data sends a message to fellow funders, grantees and wider society that you are part of the open grants movement.
-It means you are doing your bit to help make grantmaking in the UK more informed, effective and strategic.
+It means you are doing your bit to help make grantmaking in the UK more joined up, informed and effective.

 You can join a peer-network of Data Champions.
 Publishing organisations can also apply to join our Data Champions programme, a peer-network for people in funding organisations looking to learn how to use data to make more informed decisions, and improve the effectiveness of their grantmaking.